Binary operators in Aya

 We have designed a binary operator system in Aya which happens to be (we didn't copy!) very similar to Rhombus (a.k.a.
 Racket 2) and Swift 5.7.

 TL;DR: it supports making any identifier a custom operator with precedences specified by a partial ordering.
-Left and right associativities are supported.
+Left and right associativities are supported in addition to that.

 The precedence and associativity information is bound to a name, not a definition.
 This means we can import a name from another module with changes to its name, associativity, and precedence.
 Importing with renaming is an established feature, but changing associativity and precedence is not that popular (though implemented in Agda already).